-Summer in the City: Seattle Mini-Adventures for 2013
+Summer in the City: Seattle-Area Mini-Adventures from Art to Zoos

 The rest of the world has New Year’s resolutions.
 We northwesterners have summer resolutions -- camping trips, museum exhibits, hikes, day trips, must-do parks, outings, kayaking, picnics and playgrounds.